-The Manager may invest a Sub-Fund in constituents of the relevant Index through FDIs.
 The risks associated with the use of FDIs are different from, or possibly greater than, the risks associated with investing directly in Securities and other traditional investments.
 Generally, an FDI is a financial contract the value of which depends upon, or is derived from, the value of an underlying asset, reference rate or index, and may relate to stocks, bonds, interest rates, currencies or currency exchange rates, commodities, and related indices.
 Any Sub-Fund investing in FDIs may utilise both exchange-traded and over-the-counter derivatives.
 Compared to equity Securities, FDIs can be more sensitive to changes in market prices of the underlying assets and thus market prices of FDIs may fall in value as rapidly as they may rise.
-Investors investing in such Sub-Funds are exposed to a higher degree of fluctuation in value than a Sub-Fund which does not invest in FDIs.
-Transactions in over-the-counter FDIs may involve additional risk such as the risk that a counterparty defaults as there is no regulated market for such FDIs.
+Investors investing in such Sub-Funds are exposed to a higher degree of fluctuation in value than a Sub-Fund which does not Transactions in over-the-counter FDIs may involve additional risk such as the risk invest in FDIs. that a counterparty defaults as there is no regulated market for such FDIs.
 Investing in FDIs also involves other types of risks including, but not limited to, the risk of adopting different valuation methodologies and imperfect correlation between the FDI and its underlying securities, rates and indices.
-Risks associated with FDIs also include counterparty/credit risk, liquidity risk, valuation risk, volatility risk and over-thecounter transaction risk.
+Risks associated with FDIs also include counterparty/credit risk, liquidity risk, valuation risk, volatility risk and over-the-counter transaction risk.
 The leverage element/component of a FDI can result in a loss significantly greater than the amount invested in the FDI by a Sub-Fund.
 Exposure to FDIs may lead to a high risk of significant loss by a Sub-Fund.
 There is no assurance that any derivative strategy used by a Sub-Fund will succeed.